Secure-Embedded-Systems/woot2025-GlitchGluck/example1/fault-free/sim/README.md

   Contains the DSTG results for the incorrect PIN entry.

 - `pin5-incorrect-pin-fis/`
-  Documents the Fault Injection State (FIS) data derived from the incorrect PIN experiment.
+  Documents the Fault Injection State (FIS) derived from the incorrect PIN experiment.

 - `pin5-incorrect-pin-fit/`
-  Stores the Fault Injection Time (FIT) data, identifying the critical time point for fault injection under incorrect PIN input.
+  Stores the Fault Injection Time (FIT), identifying the critical time point for fault injection under incorrect PIN input.